Therapeutic Beekeeping For Sobriety and Mental Health

-Bees bring hope and healing to men in recovery—and the environment too—at Blanchet Farm.
+Bees bring hope and healing to men in recovery at Blanchet Farm–and the environment too.

-Suited up in head-to-toe protective gear, beekeeper Katy Fackler slowly pulled a churning mass of buzzing bees from a box as a small group of onlookers watched.
-Fackler has recently volunteered to lead the creation of a beekeeping program at Blanchet Farm—a residence where men build new lives free from drug and alcohol addiction.
+Suited up in head-to-toe protective gear, beekeeper Katy Fackler slowly pulls a churning mass of buzzing bees from a box as her students watch.
+Fackler volunteers to teach beekeeping at Blanchet Farm, a rustic addiction recovery program for men operated by Blanchet House.

-“Learning new skills, being present in nature, and doing meaningful work are core reset and recovery tools for all of us,” says Katy Fackler, a second-generation beekeeper in Oregon.
+“Learning new skills, being present in nature, and doing meaningful work are core reset and recovery tools for all of us,” says Fackler, a second-generation beekeeper, and financial analyst.

-Fackler will be working with the farm residents at least once a month, if not more during the summer.
+Fackler will work with a few farm residents at least once a month, if not more during the summer.
+They will learn beekeeping basics and learn to identify signs of pests and diseases.
 She learned the art and science of beekeeping from her father growing up in eastern Oregon.
-He keeps an apiary at their home on the coast.
+He keeps an apiary at their family home on the coast.

 “The location of this apiary is unique in that it’s only 100 feet from the ocean and very close to a large botanical garden,” she says.
 “The honey produced is amazing!
 It has a slight saltiness that makes it very special.”

-Fackler explained that the bees will begin making honey almost as soon as they are hived.
-It will be about a year before honey is able to be taken off the hives for human use.
+Fackler’s jubilant passion for bees is infectious.
+Her positive and gentle demeanor helps to boost the novice beekeepers’ confidence.
+She explained to the group that the bees will begin making honey almost as soon as they are hived.
+But it will be about a year before honey is able to be taken off the hives for human use.
 Depending on how robust the hives are, most of the honey will need to be left for the bees to use over the winter.
-It will be exciting to see how well the bees do living on the farm.
+She is excited to see how well the bees do living on the farm.

 “I’m very glad we kept going on this project despite the pandemic.
 Faith in the future and for better times is the only way we are getting past this,” Fackler says.
-“For me, [the delivery of the hives] felt like a celebration after months of planning.
-I am so excited to finally get to the FUN part of the project.”
+“For me, [the delivery of the hives] feels like a celebration after months of planning.
+I am so excited to finally get to the fun part of the project.”

-Sears says he looks forward to the benefits the bees will bring not only the men of Blanchet Farm, but also the fruit and vegetable crops on the farm.
+The bees will now get acclimated to their new homes while investigating the flower and vegetable gardens.
+Sears says he looks forward to the benefits the bees will bring the men of Blanchet Farm as well as to the crops on the farm.

-“The more bees the healthier everything will be,” he says.
+“The more bees the healthier everything will be,” Sears says.